 Fredericks stopped teaching in 1942, due to his desire to enlist in the armed forces during World War II.
 After the war ended, he resided in Birmingham until his passing in 1998.
 His passion for teaching and his love for children continues, as this museum now uses his art to teach college students and young people the beauty and importance of art in the world.

 My visit to this museum truly inspired me and stirred me with a sense of awe.
 It also makes me want to travel to see his many sculptures located in public places around greater Detroit.
-While the Marshall Fredericks-dedicated website and Flickr pages can give you glimpses of his work, seeing the art and process in person at this free museum is the best way for art lovers to embrace his talent and contributions.
+Seeing the art and process in person at this free museum is the best way for art lovers to embrace his talent and contributions.

-Marshall Fredericks Sculpture Museum is located at 7400 Bay Rd in University Center, MI.
-They are open Monday – Friday 11 am – 5 pm and Saturday 12 pm – 5 pm.
+Marshall Fredericks Sculpture Museum is located at 7400 Bay Rd in University Center, MI, and is open Monday – Saturday.

 Where do you go to find inspiring artists and their work in Michigan?
 Let us know in the comments!